trendyminds/pura/README.md

 | gulp       | Watch for changes to new files; the "dev" task.   |
 | gulp build | Build the project to the `dist/` directory.       |

-However, these tasks are backwards and are a-typical of other Gulp projects.
+However, these tasks are backwards and are atypical of other Gulp projects.
 These are the new tasks:

 | Task       | Role                                              |
 |------------|---------------------------------------------------|